debojyoti-majumder/magenta/notebookdump/README.md

 - We are not using forks, new users are added as colaborator to the code base.
 - For any specific task request/question/clearfication create an issue in main repo.
 - The resources are added in no perticular order, go through based on your skills but it is expected the contibutor have gone through all of them(in some time span)
+- We lack a lot about standard dataset as of now.
+Anybody who finds any data set related to audio please add in the data set section.

 Resources:
 - https://www.coursera.org/learn/machine-learning The most widely used ML resource, very useful to get started
 - https://www.coursera.org/learn/neural-networks One the definitive resource learn about Deep Learning.
 Good resource for intermediate people.
-I feel the explanation can be bit better but still worth looking into them
+I feel the explanation can be bit better but still worth looking into them.
+- http://neuralnetworksanddeeplearning.com/ Best place to start DL very well explained for beginner level audience.
+- http://course.fast.ai/ Very good course on deep learning.
+Essential to go through

+Dataset: